-'''

 trait RenderFormat[FMT] {

 def fileSuffix: String

 def defaultRenderer: (FMT, Element) => String

-def formatterFactory: RenderContext[FMT] => FMT
+def formatterFactory: Formatter.Context[FMT] => FMT

 }

 '''

 - The fileSuffix method provides the suffix to append when writing files in this format (without the "."). - The defaultRenderer represents the actual renderer.
-It takes both, a formatter instance and the element to render and returns a String in the target format. - formatterFactory is the formatter instance for the target format.
-A new instance of this formatter gets created for each render operation. - The RenderContext passed to the factory function contains the root element of the AST and the delegate render function which your formatter is supposed to use for rendering children.
+It takes both, a formatter instance and the element to render and returns a String in the target format.

+- formatterFactory is the formatter instance for the target format.
+A new instance of this formatter gets created for each render operation. - The Formatter.
+Context passed to the factory function contains the root element of the AST and the delegate render function which your formatter is supposed to use for rendering children.
 You need to use this indirection as the provided delegate contains the render overrides the user might have installed which your default render implementation cannot be aware of. - FMT is a type parameter representing the Formatter API specific to the output format.
-For the built-in renderers, this is FOFormatter for PDF, HTMLFormatter for HTML and EPUB and finally TextFormatter for the AST renderer.
+For the built-in renderers, this is TagFormatter for PDF, HTML and EPUB and Formatter for the AST renderer.